-If you are looking to get a little creative with the things you wear and you want to bleach your own shirts, one of the questions you need to consider is what are the best shirts for bleaching?
+If you want to get a little creative with the things you wear and want to bleach your shirts, one of the questions you need to consider is the best types of shirts for bleaching.
+This is not a review of different brands of t-shirts but rather a recommendation on the fabric type and color that is the best for bleaching.

-In this article, we’re going to look at the best shirts for bleaching, and explore some of the top processes.
-This will help you to choose which shirt you need, and what methods are the best.
+I will answer this question and explore some of the top bleaching processes.
+This will help you to choose which shirt you need, and what methods are the best for your own application.

 What Are The Best Shirts For Bleaching?